devstephen/Theme-Clock/README.md

 # Theme-Clock
-A clock widget widget dark .
+A clock widget with dark mode.